Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 Purdue used its massive size advantage and dumped the ball inside to 7-foot-4 Zach Edey for easy dunks and Sasha Stefanovic hit three 3s to offset nine turnovers.

 When Holloway talked about his players as New York and New Jersey tough, he should have thrown Philly into the mix.
 Rupert grew up in Philly and heard the loudest ovation of all the Peacocks during lineup introductions.
-He scored all of his points in the first half.
-Purdue took a 33-29 lead into the break.
+He scored all of his points in the first half and kept the Peacocks within four at the break.

 MOTHER AND CHILD REUNION